 Thomas Balsley was selected by the New York Times as the only landscape architect in a cast of world-renowned architects to participate in the NY Times Capsule Design Competition.
 Mr. Balsley’s submission was selected as a finalist, exhibited, and published in the NY Times Magazine’s final series on the Millennium.

-Situated along Moscow’s Ring Road and adjacent to the legendary Paveletsky Station transportation hub, Paveletskaya Place Park will both cover and reveal the new, bustling underground retail facility below, while also serving as a landmark destination for residents and visitors alike.
+Situated along Moscow’s Ring Road and adjacent to the legendary Paveletsky Station transportation hub, the park at Paveletskaya Plaza will both cover and reveal the new bustling underground retail facility below while also serving as a landmark destination for residents and visitors alike.

 The extraordinary retail and architectural vision for Paveletska...